 And we need to start calling people who unilaterally demonize people with any mental illness what they actually are: Ableist.

 I’m not denying that there are people with borderline personality disorder that are abusive.
 But I reject the idea that all people with BPD are abusive, or should be assumed to be abusive.
-And further, I reject the idea that people with BPD aren’t deserving of competent care and compassion that would allow them to thrive — and if we dismiss them as being irredeemable, that support becomes more difficult to access.
+And further, I reject the idea that people with BPD aren’t deserving of competent care and compassion that would allow them to thrive.
+But if we dismiss them as being irredeemable, that support becomes more difficult to access.

 With all the same symptoms and simply a different framework, we go from being assumed to be abusers to being honored as survivors — that’s the power of stigma.

-I personally find “borderline” to be a difficult word to reclaim, because it’s so entrenched in negative assumptions that it fails to be a useful word when I’m trying to access spaces that help me and mental healthcare that supports me.
-If I enter into a space as a person with borderline, I am feared and ostracized.
-If I enter into a space as a person with complex PTSD, I am cared for and affirmed.
+When I entered into a spaces as a person with borderline, I was feared and ostracized.
+If I now enter into a space as a person with complex PTSD, I am cared for and affirmed.

 Ask anyone if they want to see people with borderline to be well and to thrive, and they won’t necessarily disagree.
 But ask them to be careful about the language that they use — so that thriving is a real possibility that isn’t impeded by stigma — and you’ll get pushback that these conversations stigmatizing borderline are actually helping survivors.